EmanuelFontelles/machineLearning/README.md

 > [Binder] lets you easily host interactive Jupyter notebooks and let anyone on the internet use them interactively immediately!
 Binder creates executable environment making your code immediately reproducible by anyone, anywhere.

+You can [visualize the notebooks](http://nbviewer.jupyter.org/github/emanuelfontelles/machineLearning/blob/master/Index.ipynb) without running any kernel.

 [](#local-instalation)
 ### Local Instalation